johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

 #### Domain Model
 Core business entities:
-- `User` — Immutable, domain‑safe identity derived from `userId` string.
+- `User` — Immutable, domain‑safe identity derived from `userId` string
-- `Item` — Immutable, full‑field equality to prevent duplicates.
+- `Item` — Immutable, full‑field equality to prevent duplicates
-- `Category` — Enum: `ACCOMMODATION`, `ATTRACTION`, `EVENT`.
+- `Category` — Enum: `ACCOMMODATION`, `ATTRACTION`, `EVENT`
-- `WishList` — Holds a `User` and a set of `Item` objects; synchronised mutation methods.
+- `WishList` — Holds a `User` and a set of `Item` objects; synchronised mutation methods

 #### In‑Memory Store
 `ConcurrentHashMap<UUID, WishList>` keyed by the user’s domain‑safe UUID.
 No persistence layer; all data is lost on application restart.

 #### DTO Layer
 Transport‑only objects for JSON input/output:
-- `ItemRequest` — Inbound payload with validation annotations.
+- `ItemRequest` — Inbound payload with validation annotations
-- `ItemResponse` — Outbound representation of an `Item`.
+- `ItemResponse` — Outbound representation of an `Item`
-- `WishListResponse` — Outbound wrapper containing `userId` and items.
+- `WishListResponse` — Outbound wrapper containing `userId` and items
-- `ResponseStatusException` — Spring managed structured error response payload.
+- `ResponseStatusException` — Spring managed structured error response payload

 ### Concurrency Model

-- **Per‑User Isolation** — Each wish list is stored separately in the map.
+- **Per‑User Isolation** — Each wish list is stored separately in the map
-- **Synchronized Mutations** — All changes to a `WishList` are synchronised at the instance level.
+- **Synchronized Mutations** — All changes to a `WishList` are synchronised at the instance level
-- **No Global Locks** — Avoids blocking across users, ensuring scalability for concurrent requests.
+- **No Global Locks** — Avoids blocking across users, ensuring scalability for concurrent requests

 ### Design Principles

-- **Domain‑Safe Identity** — Deterministic UUID mapping from `userId` ensures consistent lookups.
+- **Domain‑Safe Identity** — Deterministic UUID mapping from `userId` ensures consistent lookups
-- **Full‑Field Equality** — Prevents subtle duplicates by comparing all item fields.
+- **Full‑Field Equality** — Prevents subtle duplicates by comparing all item fields
-- **DTO/Domain Separation** — Prevents transport concerns from leaking into business logic.
+- **DTO/Domain Separation** — Prevents transport concerns from leaking into business logic
-- **Spec Compliance** — All endpoints, DTOs, and behaviours match the documented requirements.
+- **Spec Compliance** — All endpoints, DTOs, and behaviours match the documented requirements
-- **Auditability** — Structured logging at every layer for traceability.
+- **Auditability** — Structured logging at every layer for traceability

 ---